Top 5 Most Common Website Mistakes

 It has never been easier than ever to build and host your own website.
 But the modern web is full of pitfalls for people who do not have a technical background.
 Make sure you’re not losing valuable traffic with these common problems that people make with their websites.

 For many sites, their audience is global.
 This means that the user experience for your website will be reasonable in the country you host it, and pretty poor everywhere else in the world.
-Unless you specifically test your website from external sources, you may not even realise how bad this problem can be.
+Unless you specifically build a high performance global website and test from external sources, you may not even realise how bad this problem can be.
 Failing to measure real user behaviour (See mistake #2) can hide how poorly your site performs internationally.

 Luckily there is an easy solution to this problem.
 Use a high quality CDN to move your content closer to your audience wherever they might be and improve load times dramatically for global audiences.